devskale/offpunk/README.md

 Use "av-98.py --sync" to build a cache containing your bookmarks and all links in your bookmarks.
 It might be quite slow the first time, be patient.

-* FIXME1: doesn’t handle MIME other than text/gemini
 * FIXME2: consider root file is always index.gmi
 * FIXME4: certificates error are not handled in --synconly
 * FIXME5: offline web browser use os.system because it’s the only one that understands the ">> file.txt"
-* FIXME6: sync-only always tries to download "uncachable" content (such as XML, forms, gopher…) This is somewhat related to FIXME1 and FIXME2.

 * TODO: number of cache updated in blackbox
 * TODO: don’t add to tour when sync from tour/to_fetch